Client

 This iteration also helped us uncover an insight about long-term goals section — It was too prominent taking focus away from stage goals and activities, even though this section wouldn't be interacted with often.

-So I reworked its look, made the section sticky and moved it to the bottom of the screen.
+I reworked its look, made the section sticky and moved it to the bottom of the screen.
 This way it will always be in the view with the option to hover over and reveal more information about a particular long-term goal.

 We will continue improving it based on institutions and students' feedback as we get more insights on how it is being used.

-Wayble Way - Interactive prototype.
+Wayble Co-pilot - Interactive prototype.

 As for the hand-off to the development team, I created an implementation guide that explains how to apply styles to certain visual elements to allow support of theming feature.
 Here are a few screens from implementation guide: